discretize/discretize-guides/fractals/shattered-observatory/index.md

 At 66% and 33%, Skorvald becomes immune to damage and the party has to kill four _Elite Flux Anomalies_ to proceed.
 They spawn on the islands in the Southwest, Southeast, Northeast and Northwest and have to be killed subsequently in that order - the party can use air turbulences to travel between the islands.
 The Anomalies dont have much health (170.244 HP) but knock players back with shockwaves.
 Pay attention to the emotes and position yourself between the Anomaly and a wall.

-It is worth placing a <Item id="78978"/> portal on the main platform and opening it immediately after the 4th Anomaly is dead to deal more damage to Skorvald before he continues his attacks, especially at 33%.
+It is worth placing a <Item id="78978"/> portal on the main platform and opening it immediately when you reach the 4th Anomaly  to deal more damage to Skorvald before he continues his attacks, especially at 33%.

 Below 33% health, Skorvald goes berserk and starts his rotating _Solar Cyclone_ attack.
 Keep your <Boon name="stability"/> skills for this part.
 Practice the safe spots and keep the _Solar Blooms_ away from the party, a Druid is the perfect candidate for this job with staff auto-attack but be ready to dodge if it explodes in party range.